Why Hire a Philadelphia Mesothelioma Lawyer?

 One of the top nationwide mesothelioma law firms, Meirowitz & Wasserberg, has an office in Philadelphia.
 Located in the Logan Square neighborhood, their office sits in the heart of downtown Philadelphia.

-The firm has recovered more than $200 million for asbestos victims, and their lawyers have received multiple honors.
-For example, The National Trial Lawyers named Daniel Wasserberg a Top 100 Civil Litigator and a top 10 asbestos lawyer by.
+The firm has recovered more than $200 million for their clients, and their lawyers have received multiple honors.
+For example, The National Trial Lawyers named Daniel Wasserberg a Top 100 Civil Litigator and a top 10 asbestos lawyer.

 Nationwide firms have the expertise and resources necessary to sue major corporations that exposed people to asbestos.
 They have seasoned lawyers licensed to practice in the right state for your claim.
 They also have asbestos investigators and mesothelioma experts who work hard to win your case.